martinmcconnell/fyp-doc/notes.md

 # Abstract

+// Temporary //

+The purpose of this project is to create a system for the publication of scientific articles which can be reviewed publicly where every reviewer is in possession of a digital signature for verification.
+Utilising the Metamask wallet browser extension and app, In order to log in to the web app and to verify identity, this wallet secures each users contributions

+The contents of the website are distributed between all members of via IPFS a decentralised system, this is where the website will be hosted/distributed.

 # Introduction
 "In economics, a public good is a good that is both non-excludable and non-rivalrous.
 For such goods, users cannot be barred from accessing or using